Create an account or log in to participate in this activity

 New York Chapter American College of Physicians

-Faculty members listed above have no relevant relationships with commercial interests to disclose.
+Faculty members listed above have no relevant financial relationships to disclose.
 Faculty members listed above do not plan on discussing off-label/investigational uses of commercial products.

 THIS CONTINUING MEDICAL EDUCATION PROGRAM IS INTENDED SOLELY FOR EDUCATIONAL PURPOSES FOR QUALIFIED HEALTH CARE PROFESSIONALS.
 IN NO EVENT SHALL BOSTON UNIVERSITY BE LIABLE FOR ANY DECISION MADE OR ACTION TAKEN IN RELIANCE ON THE INFORMATION CONTAINED IN THE PROGRAM.
 IN NO EVENT SHOULD THE INFORMATION CONTAINED IN THE PROGRAM BE USED AS A SUBSTITUTE FOR PROFESSIONAL CARE.
 NO PHYSICIAN-PATIENT RELATIONSHIP IS BEING ESTABLISHED.
 IN NO EVENT SHOULD INFORMATION IN THE MATERIALS REGARDING LAWS, REGULATIONS, OR LEGAL LIABILITY BE CONSIDERED LEGAL ADVICE OR USED AS A SUBSTITUTE FOR CONSULTING WITH AN ATTORNEY.